Apply for a UK Work Visa

 When can I apply to work in the UK?

-In order to work in the UK, you will need to be sponsored by a UK organisation that holds a valid sponsor licence.
+To work in the UK, you will need to be sponsored by a UK organisation that holds a valid sponsor licence.
 If you are offered a role, they will issue you with a Certificate of Sponsorship (CoS), which will allow you to make an application to work in the UK.

 What documents do I need to apply to work in the UK?